Boxing for Beginners in Catford

 Finding Training That Fits Around Work

-Catford and Lewisham are working communities.
+Catford is a working community.
 People have jobs, families, and enough demands on their time without adding a fitness routine that requires complex scheduling.

 The practical question for most beginners is: can I actually fit this into my life?